genoni-studio/nextjs-tailwind-4/README.md

 In both options, a user preference would use JavaScript to set a `data-attr` or `class` to control light/dark mode.

+Additionally, by using the `@utility` function to define a new class:

+1. Tailwind will be aware of this class and will include it in the autocomplete.
+2. Like other Tailwind classes, the CSS won't be included in the bundle if the class is not used.

 ### Option 1

 This is essential the same as it has in the past.
 We define a variable with a light color and scope the dark color.